Walt Bell

-Walter A. Bell IV (born June 7, 1984) is an American football coach and former wide receiver.
-He is the offensive coordinator of the Indiana Hoosiers football team.
+Walter A. Bell IV (born June 7, 1984) is an American college football coach and former wide receiver.
+He is the offensive coordinator and quarterbacks coach for Western Michigan University, positions he has held since 2024.
+He was the head coach for the UMass Minutemen from 2019 until 2021.
 He played college football at Middle Tennessee for coach Andy McCollum from 2003 to 2006.
-He then served as offensive coordinator and quarterbacks coach for the Florida State Seminoles, Maryland Terrapins, and Arkansas State Red Wolves.
-Bell was also the head coach for the UMass Minutemen from 2019 until 2021.
+He then served as offensive coordinator and quarterbacks coach for the Florida State Seminoles, Maryland Terrapins, Indiana Hoosiers, and Arkansas State Red Wolves.

 Playing career

 Bell was born in Dickson, Tennessee, to Walter "Butch" Bell and Jane Harper.
 Walter, like his father and grandfather, was a physician.
 Walt's parents separated within a year; he was raised by Walter and Walter's second wife, Mary, whom Walter married when Walt was in elementary school.
 While Walt was in middle school he got to know Luke and Tyler Paschall; the two brothers eventually moved in with the Bell family.

 Bell played quarterback at Dickson County High School; one of his targets was Luke Paschall, playing wide receiver.
 Both attended Middle Tennessee State University, after which their paths would diverge for a few years.
 Bell played wide receiver and special teams for four years at Middle Tennessee State University, from 2003 to 2006.
 He graduated in 2005 with a bachelor's degree in criminal justice administration and in 2006 with a master's degree in sport management.